Panda-webai/Panda-webai/README.md

 ========================= -->
 ### <a name="-what-i-build"></a>🧠 What I Build

-- 🤖 **End-to-end ML pipelines** — data processing, training, evaluation, inference
-- ⚡ **Real-time AI systems** — model inference integrated with event-driven backends
-- 🛡️ **Production-ready backends** — AsyncIO, stability, scalability on Linux
+-🤖 Machine Learning–driven systems with a focus on reliability, performance, and reproducibility -⚙️ End-to-end AI pipelines from data collection and training to deployment and real-time inference -⚡ Low-latency AI services integrated with asynchronous and event-driven architectures -🛠️ Engineering-grade AI solutions designed for Linux-based production environments

 <br/>